Duncan I of Scotland: Life

 The ancestry of King Duncan is not certain.
-In modern texts he is the son of Crínán, hereditary lay abbot of Dunkeld, and Bethóc, daughter of King Malcolm II.
-However, in the late 17th century the historian Frederic Van Bossen, after collecting historical accounts throughout Europe, identified King Duncan as the first son of Abonarhl ap crinan (the grandson of Crinan) and Princess Beatrice, the eldest daughter to King Malcom, the 2nd, and Gunora who was the daughter of the "2nd Duke of Normandy".
+In modern texts, he is the son of Crínán, hereditary lay abbot of Dunkeld, and Bethóc, daughter of King Malcolm II.
+However, in the late 17th century the historian Frederic Van Bossen, after collecting historical accounts throughout Europe, identified King Duncan as the first son of Abonarhl ap Crinan (the grandson of Crinan) and princess Beatrice, the eldest daughter to King Malcolm II, and Gunnor who was the daughter of the "2nd Duke of Normandy".

 Unlike the "King Duncan" of Shakespeare's Macbeth, the historical Duncan appears to have been a young man.
-He followed his grandfather Malcolm as king after the latter's death on 25 November 1034, without apparent opposition.
-He may have been Malcolm's acknowledged successor or Tànaiste as the succession appears to have been uneventful.
+He succeeded his grandfather Malcolm as king after the latter's death on 25 November 1034, without apparent opposition.
+He may have been Malcolm's acknowledged successor or Tánaiste as the succession appears to have been uneventful.
 Earlier histories, following John of Fordun, supposed that Duncan had been king of Strathclyde in his grandfather's lifetime, between 1018 and 1034, ruling the former Kingdom of Strathclyde as an appanage.
-Modern historians discount this idea, although it is supported by the ODNB.
+Modern historians discount this idea, although it is supported by the Oxford Dictionary of National Biography.

 An earlier source, a variant of the Chronicle of the Kings of Alba (CK-I), gives Duncan's wife the Gaelic name Suthen, and John of Fordun suggests that she may have been a relative of Siward, Earl of Northumbria.
-This differs from the review by Frederic van Bossen who wrote in 1688 that King Duncan was twice married.
-His first wife being Wonfrida (Unfrida) the daughter of Gigurt (Earl Siward?) the Earl of Northumberland and Huntingtoun and "By them was espoused two sons Malcome and Donald".
-Then, after her decease, he married Astrida the daughter of "Sigfrid, the "King of Dubline".
+This differs from the review by Frederic van Bossen who wrote in 1688 that King Duncan was twice married, his first wife being Wonfrida (Unfrida) the daughter of Gigurt (Earl Siward?) the Earl of Northumberland and Huntingtoun and "By them was espoused two sons Malcome and Donald".
+Then, after her decease, he married Astrida the daughter of "Sigfrid, the "King of Dublin".